vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/home.md

 # Home Page

-vuepress-theme-hope improves the default home page.
+`vuepress-theme-hope` improves the default home page.

-If you want to use it, set `home: true` in page Front Matter.
+To use it, set `home: true` in page frontmatter.
 Any extra content after the `YAML front matter` will be parsed as normal Markdown and rendered after the features section.

 ![Screenshot](./assets/home.png)

 ## Item style

-The Front Matter parameters that can be configured are as follows:
+The frontmatter parameters that can be configured are as follows:

 ### home